uber-go/fx/dig/README.md

 # Dependency Injection Graph

-This package provides a fairly opinionated way of resolving object dependencies.
+Package dig provides a fairly opinionated way of resolving object dependencies.
-There are two sides of dig: `Inject` and `Resolve`
+There are two sides of dig: `Inject` and `Resolve`.

 ## Inject

-Adding an object, or a constructor of an object to the graph.
+`Inject` adds an object, or a constructor of an object to the graph.

-There are two ways of providing an object:
+There are two ways to inject an object:

-1. Injecting a pointer to an existing object
+1. Inject a pointer to an existing object
-1. Injecting a "constructor function" that returns one pointer (or interface)
+1. Inject a "constructor function" that returns one pointer (or interface)

-### Injecting an object
+### Inject an object

-Injecting an object means it has no dependencies, and will be used as a **shared** singleton instance for all resolutions within the graph
+Injecting an object means it has no dependencies, and will be used as a **shared** singleton instance for all resolutions within the graph.

 ```go
 type Fake struct {